thewildofficial/MammothBox/docs/technical_specification.md

      AND (a.owner = %s OR %s IS NULL)
      AND (a.cluster_id = %s::uuid OR %s IS NULL)
      AND (a.tags && %s::text[] OR %s IS NULL)
+   UNION ALL
+   -- Document chunks
+   SELECT dc.id, dc.uri, dc.tags, dc.parent_asset_id AS cluster_id,
+          1 - (dc.text_embedding <=> %s::vector) AS similarity,
+          'document'::text AS modality
+   FROM document_chunk dc
+   WHERE (dc.owner = %s OR %s IS NULL)
+     AND (dc.asset_id = %s::uuid OR %s IS NULL)
+   UNION ALL
+   -- Audio transcripts
+   SELECT at.id, at.uri, at.tags, at.asset_id AS cluster_id,
+          1 - (at.text_embedding <=> %s::vector) AS similarity,
+          'audio'::text AS modality
+   FROM audio_transcript at
+   WHERE at.embedding IS NOT NULL
-   ORDER BY a.embedding <=> %s::vector
+   ORDER BY similarity DESC
-   LIMIT %s
+   LIMIT %s;
    ```
-2. Execute query with query vector parameter
+2. Execute queries with modality-specific vectors and combine results
-3. Filter results by `similarity >= threshold`
+3. Filter results by `similarity >= threshold` and optionally blend BM25 keyword scores

 **Technology:**
 - `pgvector` `<=>` operator for cosine distance